canonical/ubuntu-cloud-docs/public-images/public-images-how-to/run-an-ova-using-virtualbox.rst

 1. Create a YAML file with password authorization enabled:

-Choose between two YAML configurations based on your cloud-init version
+Choose between two YAML configurations based on your cloud-init version:

 .. tabs::